-Definition Details pertinent to the identification of the source of the information about the procedure.
+Definition Details pertinent to the identification of the source of the problem/diagnosis information.

+Definition Source

+Synonymous

+Names

 Notes

 This does not necessarily have to be a person and, in particular, not a healthcare provider.
 Types of sources include:

-· the subject of care;
+• the subject of care;

-· a subject of care agent, e.g. parent, guardian;
+• a subject of care agent, e.g. parent, guardian;

-· the clinician; and
+• the clinician; and

-· a device or software
+• a device or software